-When you seek to work in Portugal, you might need a visa and Residence permit by your nationality and duration of your stay.
+When you seek to work in Portugal, you might need a visa and Residence permit by your nationality and the duration of your stay.

-The article explained if you need a Portugal work visa or not, requirements, the application process, and FAQs.
+The article explained if you need a Portugal work visa or not, the requirements, the application process, and FAQs.

 In case you have experience or knowledge with visas, let other candidates lit their ways by sharing them.